 This troubleshooter helps the user adjust settings to improve operating system speed and performance.

-4] Windows Update: It is important to update your Operating System on a regular basis, as there will be some updates that could resolve performances issues and increase system security.
+It is important to update your Windows Operating System on a regular basis, as there will be some updates that could resolve performance issues and increase system security.

 This will remove unused files from your system – allowing Windows to run faster and freeing up valuable hard disk space.
 It also cleans traces of your online activities such as your Internet history.